eitanwaxman/pdf-generator/IMPLEMENTATION_COMPLETE.md

 ## Summary

-Successfully integrated Supabase for user authentication and API key management into the PDF Generator API service.
+Successfully integrated Supabase for user authentication and API key management into the Docuskribe API service.

 ## What Was Implemented